catloversg/bitburner-src/markdown/bitburner.corporation.createcorporation.md

 ## Corporation.createCorporation() method

 Create a Corporation.
-You should use [canCreateCorporation](./bitburner.corporation.cancreatecorporation.md) to check if you can do it before using this function, because it throws an error in some cases.
+You should use [canCreateCorporation](./bitburner.corporation.cancreatecorporation.md) to check if you are unsure you can do it, because it throws an error in these cases:

+- Use seed money outside BitNode 3.

+- Be in a BitNode that has CorporationSoftcap (a BitNode modifier) less than 0.15.

 **Signature:**